ddarmon/sfinsc-day1/README.md

 ![Alt Text](https://raw.githubusercontent.com/ddarmon/sfinsc-day1/master/graphics/actor-start-network.png)

-We now see the network in the Graph pane of the Overview perspective.
-If we click over to the Data Laboratory pane, we can see the network from ... (put more here)
+We now see the network in the Graph panel of the Overview perspective.
+If we click over to the Data Laboratory panel, we can see the network from ... (put more here)

-Back in the Graph pane, we see that the network is more-or-less a 'hairball,' a term of art for the naive representation of a network with many nodes and edges.
+Back in the Graph panel, we see that the network is more-or-less a 'hairball,' a term of art for the naive representation of a network with many nodes and edges.
 A good first starting point in Gephi is to attempt various different layouts of the network.
 Gephi has six or so non-trivial network layout algorithms.
 As a start, run the OpenOrd layout algorithm by choosing OpenOrd from the Layout dropdown menu and clicking Run.
-Click the magnifying glass in the bottom left corner of the Graph pane to reset the zoom to include the entire network.
+Click the magnifying glass in the bottom left corner of the Graph panel to reset the zoom to include the entire network.

 ![Alt Text](https://raw.githubusercontent.com/ddarmon/sfinsc-day1/master/graphics/network-after-openord.png)